botworld-wiki/beatburger.github.io/_bots/slicer.md

 Equip AI Unstoppable, so it can be immune to slow and immobilizing effects

 ### Suggested AI Build
-ABCAB - Full Damage Build.
-This AI comes with Unstoppable Ai and leap immobilize on enemy for 1s for detaining an enemy.
+Option 1: ABCAB - Full Damage Build.

-BBCBB - 1v1 Battle Build.
+Option 2: BBCBB - Close Combat Build.
 This AI comes with a 15% dodge with melee attack and Hp increase for 20%.

+Option 3: BACAA - Chaser Build.
+This AI comes with Unstoppable Ai and Leap immobilize on enemy for 1s ( for detaining enemy).